More NGOs follow MSF in suspending Mediterranean migrant rescues

 Italian Foreign Minister Angelino Alfano said in a newspaper interview on Sunday that Libya's growing role in controlling its waters was curbing people trafficking and producing a welcome "readjustment" in the Mediterranean.

-MSF's decision to halt its rescue operations was part of this positive process, he told the newspaper La Stampa.
+MSF's decision to halt its rescue operations was part of this positive process, he told daily La Stampa.

 Save the Children said its rescue ship, the Vos Hestia, would dock in Malta until it received assurances about the intentions of the Libyan authorities.